What is Google Tag Manager and how does it help you set up Google Analytics?

 How to set up Google Analytics using GTM

 Step 1.
 Create an account with Google Analytics if you don’t have one yet.
 We’ve described how to do this in detail in our guide to setting up your Google Analytics account.

 Step 2.
 Install the GTM container code on your website.
-You can read all about this in our article on installing GTM.
+To do this, you can use the instructions that we’ve prepared↴

 Step 3.
 Create a page view variable.
 To do this, on the Workspace tab, select Variables → User variables and click Create.
 In the Variable type field, select the Analytics Settings option from the drop-down list, and in the Tracking ID field, enter the ID of your Google Analytics resource that you want to transfer data to.